Annual Report Navigator

 April

-We expanded our partnerships in Peru to include Indigenous Peoples and local communities stewarding the Megantoni National Sanctuary alongside the Machiguenga Communal Reserve.
+We expanded our partnerships in Peru to include local and Indigenous communities stewarding the Megantoni National Sanctuary alongside the Machiguenga Communal Reserve.

 Image